 If a Wyoming LLC owns commercial real property, a valuable tool in asset protection is a lease agreement that is properly drafted to include such clauses.
 Thus, a Wyoming LLC could own property in New Jersey, but have a lease agreement with tenants requiring lawsuits to be brought in Laramie County, Wyoming.
 A lawsuit brought in New Jersey on such a contract could be defended with the argument that it should be dismissed, so that it can be filed in the proper Wyoming court.

 If a lawsuit is attempting to seize a Wyoming LLC’s assets in order to satisfy the debt of an owner of the LLC, you should retain an attorney.
 Typically, a creditor would need to domesticate the judgment in a Wyoming court.
 However, Wyoming LLC law limits creditors to a single remedy, that of a charging order.
-A charging order acts much like a garnishment on an owner’s right to receive a distribution of profits.
+A Wyoming charging order protection acts much like a garnishment on an owner’s right to receive a distribution of profits.

 If your Wyoming LLC owns commercial property of any kind, it is worthwhile to consult an attorney to be sure any lease agreements or other contracts include language that keeps disputes in Wyoming.
 Both the LLC and the contracts can be valuable asset protection tools, if used properly.